Authentication model

-Authentication methods, workspace API keys, SSO, and authorization after login.
+Understand Nimriz authentication methods, workspace API keys, SSO, identity linking, and authorization after login.

 Overview